4eburator/crowdstrike/README.md

 - Uvicorn application server
 - TinyDB JSON database

-The service can be run both locally and from a Docker container.
+The service can be run both locally and from a Docker container (if `nmap` is installed manually).

 **API**